saintedlama/passport-local-mongoose/README.md

 * maxAttempts: specifies the maximum number of failed attempts allowed before preventing login.
 Default: Infinity.
 * passwordValidator: specifies your custom validation function for the password in the form 'function(password,cb)'.
 Default: validates non-empty passwords.
 * usernameQueryFields: specifies alternative fields of the model for identifying a user (e.g. email).
+* findByUsername: Specifies a query function that is executed with query parameters to restrict the query with extra query parameters.
+For example query only users with field "active" set to `true`.
+Default: `function(model, queryParameters) { return model.findOne(queryParameters); }`.
+See the examples section for a use case.

 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!